InfoTechBridge/JobToolkit/README.md

 PM> Install-Package JobToolkit.Repository.Oracle
 ```

-Then use following syntax to store jobs on Oracle database:
+Then use following syntax to store jobs on Oracle database or see Configuration section of this document:

 ```csharp
 var repository = new JobToolkit.Repository.Oracle.OracleJobRepository(<oracle connection string>);